-I advise you to never use other acids immediately after a TCA peel and in the following weeks.
+I advise you never to use other acids immediately after a TCA peel and in the following weeks.
 The skin needs to regenerate fully, which might take a month or more.
 The keyword with TCA is patience.

 Furthermore, the skin becomes photosensitive using peels (except Mandelic and very low concentrations of Salicylic Acid).
 Always use sunscreen without perfumes or skin irritants.

-You can read the article about My favorite mineral sunscreens post peeling (I’ll also write an article on those with chemical filters that you can safely use).
+You can read the article about My favorite mineral sunscreens post-peeling (I’ll also write an article on those with chemical filters that you can safely use).

 Do I recommend using the TCA at home?
 Yes and No.

-NO, if you are new to chemical peels, want immediate results, or have just had AHA or BHA at home or the doctor.
+NO, if you are new to chemical peels, want immediate results, or have just had AHA or BHA at home or at the doctor.
 I highly recommend putting your skin in the experienced hands of a professional.